ano/Machform-SQL-Generator-for-Form/README.md

-        cs - contain string (string contains value) eq - equal (string or number matches exactly)
+        cs - contain string (string contains value) eq - equal (string or number matches exactly) ew - end with (string end with value) eq - equal (string or number matches exactly) lt - lower than (number is lower than value) le - lower or equal (number is lower than or equal to value) ge - greater or equal (number is higher than or equal to value) gt - greater than (number is higher than value)

     **VALUE**: The value that is being filtered